Jaya Ananda: Biography

-He was originally from Trần dynasty but had reached high military ranks in Champa, and thus succeeded to the throne.
 After he died in 1336, his Cham brother-in-law Tra Hoa Bo De fought the legitimate heir, Che Mo, for the throne for 6 years.

 In 1342, Che Mo fled to the court of Tran Du Tong (where he died soon after a failed expedition to restore him to the Champa throne in 1353), Tra Hoa Bo De became king of Champa in that year.